JacquesBonet/gpschallenge/README.md

 gpschallenge
 ============

-GPS speed challenge.
-USe gpsActionReplay for importing result
+Web program for managing GPS speed challenge.
+Use gpsActionReplay for importing result, Kendoui for display.

 IMPORT
 ____________________________________________________________________